robsoninoue/robsoninoue/README.md

 ### :boat: Welcome aboard!
 I'm Robson and together we can navigate in almost all corners of the world called develloping.
 We'll discover new places and languages, but not only in calm ocean :ocean:, often thunderstorms :zap: will cross our way.
 Sometimes we'll be ready, others don't!

-### But, don't affraid! :hankey: happen :joy: and we can restart, again and again...

 ## This profile and me are a work in progress.
 We're in constant evolve.

 ---